 Accounts payable and accrued liabilities are generally due within 30 days and loans from related parties are to be repaid from private placement proceeds.
-As at March 31, 2023, the Company had cash of \$51,395 to settle current liabilities of \$692,816.
-The Company will need to raise additional capital to fund its 2023 activities and eliminate its working capital deficiency.
+As at September 30, 2023, the Company had cash of \$1,461,390 to settle current liabilities of \$566,191.